tytydraco/yessleep/out/A_God_In_The_Woods_Part_2_Investigation.md

 I couldn't let Eric know I at some level ended up believiving Josh's deranged story.
 And in that moment I chose to take care of Eric's question, my privacy and one of my nervous fears with the same answer.

 "I want you to reassure me that if anything happens to me.
-You and Elise will...."
+You and Elise will take...."

-I don’t think I completed the answer, just slowly looked into the other room.
-That my son had no other adult caretaker, had sown a fear in me.
+I don’t think I completed the answer, just slowly looked towards my son in the other room.
+That my he had no other adult caretaker, had sown a fear in me.
 And having a chance to quench that fear for good, I took it.

 Eric waited for me to turn my head back to him.
 His face had relaxed and his look turned from curiosity to reassurance.
 Very calmly he told me